The Floating Island of Redesmere

 “Sic erat instablilis tellus innabilis unda.”

 The well-timbered grounds, through which the road from Stockport to Congleton runs, are ornamented with a fine sheet of water called Reedsmere, forming a floating island about 1½ acres in size, which in strong winds is blown about here and there.
-Aspidium Thelypteris is found on Reedsmere.
+Aspidium Thelypteris and Hippuris vulgaris are found on Reedsmere.
 A country legend accounts for the floating island by a story, that a certain knight was jealous of his lady-love, and vowed not to look upon her face until the island moved on the face of the mere.
 But he fell sick and was nigh to death, when he was nursed back to health by the lady, to reward whose constancy a tremendous hurricane tore the island up by the roots.